Ten years on from my hearing “Space Oddity,” I finally get to see and hear Bowie live during the Serious Moonlight tour.

 His band featured two key previous sidemen, guitarist Carlos Alomar and Earl Slick.
 Additionally, Chic’s Tony Thompson was on drums and along with a killer horn section in tow.
 The whole backing band of ten were outfitted in a variety of multi-national garb representing a diverse set of geographic regions, sort of a United Colors of Bowieton.
 But when David himself stepped into sight, with his high-‘80s pastel suit, the massed congregation felt strung out heaven’s high.

-I was particularly impressed that he opened with the propulsive “Look Back In Anger,” one of Lodger’s finest moments.
+I was particularly impressed that he opened with the propulsive “Look Back In Anger,” one of Lodger’s finest moments (“….
+Waiting so long / I’ve been waiting so long …” indeed!).
 It let fans such as myself know right off the bat that there would be some surprises in store, with chunks of red meat in the form of some less obvious numbers thrown to the obsessives.

 Bowie initially kept his back turned to the audience while singing the opening verses, but spun around upon hitting the chorus, gleaming in the focused spotlight as the hordes went positively batty.
 He clearly knew how to make an entrance, play a crowd, create drama, and pace a show so that it was consistently ratcheting up in some form, step-by-step.